-When snakes do approach, they are probably just curious.
-In cases where they try to climb onto a boat, they are just trying to get out of the water.
-If there isn’t cover nearby for a rattlesnake to flee to, they might hold their ground when approached, or even inch toward a human or predator in hopes of scaring it away.
+When snakes do approach they are probably just curious or simply unaware of or ambivalent to any humans present and are trying to get from point A to point B. In cases where they try to climb onto a boat, they are just trying to get out of the water.
+When approached or surprised by a human, if there isn’t cover nearby for a rattlesnake to flee to, they might hold their ground, or even inch toward a human or predator while rattling in hopes of scaring it away.
 While you might not want a rattlesnake approaching you for any reason, their top crawling speed is only about 5 miles per hour, so they aren’t going to outrun you by any means.
 Whatever the reason for a snake to approach, just walk away, and it will go in the opposite direction.
 North American snakes approaching aren’t close calls or attacks – they are just interesting encounters.

 This Timber Rattlesnake had nowhere to hide when he was found in the woods, so he took a defensive posture and rattled his tail to warn approaching humans not to mess with it.
 This was not a snake attack, or even a close call, but just an encounter in which both parties walked away unharmed.

 I can understand why most people do not appreciate having rattlesnakes around their homes, especially when children or dogs are involved, but if you live in an area where rattlesnakes are common, killing the ones you encounter doesn’t mean there won’t be others.
 A game warden or wildlife removal service can relocate the snake, but everybody should practice some basic venomous snake hygiene when it comes to living and recreating within the rattlesnake habitat: